 Typically the judge determines whether this evidence should be admissible.

-If you have been arrested in Nevada, schedule a free consultation with our Las Vegas criminal defense lawyers.
-We will discuss all your options including the possibility of filing a ‘suppression motion’ to keep the prosecution from using evidence against you.
+If you have been arrested in Nevada, schedule a consultation for legal advice with our Las Vegas criminal defense lawyers.
+We fight to protect your constitutional rights and to get your charges reduced or dismissed.

 Our Las Vegas, NV DUI and criminal law firm represents clients in justice courts, judicial district courts, and appellate courts throughout the state of Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.
 Our practice areas also include personal injury and labor law.

 In California?
 See our article on Penal Code 1538.5 PC.